AppCakeLtd/vmupro-sdk/docs/lua-sdk-overview.md

 - Follow the [Getting Started](getting-started.md) guide to create your first app
 - Explore the [API Reference](api/graphics.md) for detailed function documentation
 - Study the [Examples](examples/hello-world.md) for practical implementation patterns
-- Review the [Security Model](advanced/security.md) for detailed security information
+- Review the [Advanced Topics](advanced/troubleshooting.md) for optimization and troubleshooting